trex18/cv-models/README.md

 # cv-models
-implementations of some CV models
+implementations of some CV models for classification